-Classic French food in an exceedingly quaint environment.
-Sure, sometimes the wait staff may act a little too French (like just plain ignoring you for a while), but if you’re in no hurry, there aren’t many better places for brunch, a massive latte, and excellent people-watching than a sidewalk table here.
+Classic French food in a ridiculously quaint environment.
+Sure, sometimes the wait staff may act a little too French (like just plain ignoring you for a while), but if you’re in no hurry, a sidewalk table here is an ideal place for brunch, a massive latte, and excellent people-watching.
 It’s also not a bad choice for a last-minute date night in the neighborhood.

 More spots in Los FelizSee more